Can Daylight Saving Time Affect Birth Control Schedules? Here’s How To Make Sure It Remains The Same

 Get your sleep in while you can: Daylight Saving Time is going to begin on Sunday, Mar.
 10, and it's always a difficult thing to adjust to.
 In the spring, we move the clocks ahead an hour (AKA we "spring forward), meaning that we lose an hour.
 Sure, we get extra daylight, and the sun starts setting later, but it's still not ideal to have to make up that hour of sleep!
 And there are other things to consider as well when the clock changes: for example, can Daylight Saving Time affect your birth control schedule?
 It's definitely a valid question.

 Birth control pills work at their absolute best when you take them consistently, at the same exact time every day.
 Doing so allows there to be enough hormone (either estrogen and progestin, depending on the kind of pill you take) in your system to prevent you from ovulating.
-FYI, ovulating means you could potentially become pregnant if you have sex without another form of birth control, like a condom.
+FYI, ovulating means you could potentially become pregnant sans another form of birth control, like a condom.

 Anyone who takes the pill regularly knows that taking it at a different time or skipping a day completely can really mess with the effectiveness of said pills, and can put you at an increased risk of an unplanned pregnancy.
 That's probably not what you want!
 So if the clocks change, does that mean you also need to change the time you're taking your pill?